broccolihero13/tableTaker/README.md

 ⚙️ Setup & Usage

-    Install the Table Taker extension from the Chrome Web Store (or load it via developer mode if testing locally).
+    Install the Grid Genie extension from the Chrome Web Store (or load it via developer mode if testing locally).

     Navigate to a page with a table.